jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 #### token types

 One of my favorite parts was learning about the limited token types.
-Thorsten had us create these token types as constants and each one coud be used for different characters in our programming language.
+Thorsten had us create these token types as constants and each one could be used for different characters in our programming language.
 Here are some examples:

 ```go
 const (